slgross/Frogger/README.md

 isn't as perfect as i'd like - it doesnt look to the user like it resets as it should but that's becuase it reset as soon as the music started playing and the other game was over.
 I spent a lot of time on that and just gave up on stupid work arounds and let JavaScript have its way.

+And, my new one - setting up that URL for the game - what a friggn pain.
+Github is a pain in my hub!

 The Style Guide is a little confusing for me.
 Hopefully, if you ding me on that,you'll explain what you didnt like.